HaukurPall/ruv_dl/README.md

 ## Versions

+- 1.3.0: Removed `organize` and `split-episode` commands to simplify the codebase.
+Fixed intermittent `PersistedQueryNotFound` errors by switching from GET requests with persisted query hashes to POST requests with full GraphQL queries.
 - 1.2.0: Added support for subtitles.
 If subtitles are available they are downloaded and embedded into the video file.
 Large refactoring of the RÚV client.
 - 1.1.2: Fixed (silent - but deadly) error when downloading program list from RÚV, after RÚV updated.
 Reoccurring issues will still be silent which needs to be resolved later.
 Introduces a new approach to fetching programs and episodes from RÚV which is more efficient than the previous one.
 - 1.1.1: Fixed incorrect stream indexing (of quality) which resulted in a crash and incorrect video quality, after RÚV updated.